-- 1. Take direct responsibility for the Company's policy on Health and Safety and ensure that individual Directors and Managers are fully aware, understand and accept their responsibilities and accountability for the Health, Safety and Welfare of all Company employees. - 2.
-Delegate to, and authorise, nominated individuals to implement the policy within their areas of responsibility. - 3.
-Ensure that all levels of management receive adequate information and training to enable them to carry out their Health and Safety responsibilities effectively. - 4.
-Establish a Forward Safety Planning Procedure and arrange for sufficient funds, insurance and facilities to meet the requirements of the Company policy to ensure that the resources provided are utilised to their best advantage. - 5.
-Understand the requirements of the Health and Safety at Work etc. Act 1974, the Management of Health and Safety at Work Regulations 1999 and all other relevant Regulations and Codes of Practice. - 6.
-Liaise with the Director's and the Health and Safety Coordinator with respect to monitoring, assessments and recommendations and changes in legislation which may affect the Company's activities. - 7.
-Liaise with the Director's and Health and Safety Coordinator and identify the training needs of all staff to ensure the provision of adequate instruction and training. - 8.
-Actively encourage consultation and communication between all employees and management to promote the Health, Safety and Welfare of all employees. - 9.
-Foster within the Company an understanding that injury prevention and damage control are an integral part of business and operating efficiency. - 10.
-Set a personal example.
+- 1. Have overall responsibility for Lakeside Water and Building Services Ltd's Health, Safety and Environmental Policy. - 2.
+Understand the requirements of the Health and Safety at Work etc. Act 1974, the Management of Health and Safety at Work Regulations 1999 and all other relevant Regulations and Codes of Practice. - 3.
+Take direct responsibility for the Company's policy on Health and Safety and ensure that individual Directors and Managers are aware, understand and accept their responsibilities for the Health, Safety and Welfare of all Company employees. - 4.
+Delegate to, and authorise, nominated individuals to implement the policy within their areas of responsibility. - 5.
+Liaise with the Director's and the Health and Safety Coordinator with respect to monitoring, assessments and recommendations and changes in legislation which may affect the Company's activities. - 6.
+Liaise with the Director's and Health and Safety Coordinator and identify the training needs of all staff to ensure the provision of adequate instruction and training. - 7.
+Actively encourage consultation and communication between all employees and management to promote the Health, Safety and Welfare of all employees. - 8.
+Foster within the Company an understanding that injury prevention and damage control are an integral part of business and operating efficiency.

 - 1. Be directly responsible for all environmental aspects within the Company, and will actively encourage all employees to develop an awareness of environmental issues. - 2.
-Take the interests of the local community into account, with due regard for public perception and have a regular process of communication with the community where appropriate. - 3.
-Ensure that sufficient expertise is available to identify problems and provide solutions.
+Take the interests of the local community into account, with due regard for public perception and have a regular process of communication with the community where appropriate.